ehealthsuisse/EPR-by-example/files/GetXAssertion.md

 ## Audit Log

-Primary systems should protocol the request and response for traceability.
+Primary systems shall protocol the request and response for traceability.
 There are no further requirements on protocols defined in the ordinances of the Swiss EPR.

 ## Security Requirements